Increase in mental clarity with a ketogenic diet

-Although clinical trials are currently being published on the effects of ketone boosting supplements and ketogenic diet on stroke patients, animals studies have found promising results.
+Although clinical trials are currently being published on the effects of ketone boosting supplements and ketogenic diet on stroke patients, animal studies have found promising results.

 The ketogenic diet also has the potential to treat some of the components of progressive multiple sclerosis.

-The current research suggests that the ketogenic diet can help those with multiple sclerosis by increasing energy efficiency, promoting mitochondrial function, and protecting neuron with the antioxidant effects of ketones.
+The current research suggests that the ketogenic diet can help those with multiple sclerosis by increasing energy efficiency, promoting mitochondrial function, and protecting neurons with the antioxidant effects of ketones.

 Altogether, these benefits may be able to prevent or slow the progression of neurodegeneration, which is a common component of the disease.